Welcome to the Ontario Potjie Festival website.

 On Friday evening, the braai fires are lit and the party is on!

 Most people sit around the braai until the early morning hours on Saturday, catching up on news with all the friends they made at the previous Potjie.
-Saturday is the Boeresports (Farm games), Lamb and Pig roast and Saturday evening is the big sokkie (dance).
+Saturday is the very popular Boeresports (Farm games) and Saturday evening it's time to bring out your dancing shoes for the big sokkie (dance).

 Sunday is the day all the potjiekos competitors have been waiting for!
 The food preparation starts after a church service and by the afternoon the whole campground is filled with the wonderful aroma of the various potjies, carefully nursed by their expert creators.